Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Abstract

 \section{Abstract}

-We propose a convex optimization procedure for identification of nonlinear systems that exhibit stable limit cycles.
+We propose a convex optimization procedure for black-box identification of nonlinear state-space models for systems that exhibit stable limit cycles (unforced periodic solutions).
 It extends the ``robust identification error'' framework in which a convex upper bound on simulation error is optimized to fit rational polynomial models with a strong stability guarantee.
 In this work, we relax the stability constraint using the concepts of transverse dynamics and orbital stability, thus allowing systems with autonomous oscillations to be identified.
-The resulting optimization problem is convex, and an approximate simulation-error bound is proved without assuming that the true system is in the model class, or that the number of measurements goes to infinity.
+The resulting optimization problem is convex, and can be formulated as a semidefinite program.
+A simulation-error bound is proved without assuming that the true system is in the model class, or that the number of measurements goes to infinity.
+Conditions which guarantee existence of a unique limit cycle of the model are proved and related to the model class that we search over.
 The method is illustrated by identifying a high-fidelity model from experimental recordings of a live rat hippocampal neuron in culture.